Syrian revolution: March 2011 uprising

+In Daraa, demonstrators clashed with local police, and confrontations escalated on 18 March after Friday prayers.
+Security forces attacked protestors gathered at the Omari Mosque using water cannons and tear gas, followed by live fire, killing four.
 On 20 March, a crowd burned down the Ba'ath Party headquarters and other public buildings.
 Security forces quickly responded, firing live ammunition at crowds, and attacking the focal points of the demonstrations.
-The two-day assault resulted in the deaths of seven police officers and fifteen protesters.
+The two-day assault resulted in the deaths of seven police officers and fifteen protestors.